grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/ir.md

 ### IR-4 (11): Integrated Incident Response Team

-Establish and maintain an integrated incident response team that can be deployed to any location identified by the organization in {{ insert: param, ir-04.11_odp }}.
+Establish and maintain an integrated incident response team that can be deployed to any location identified by the organization in the time period within which an integrated incident response team can be deployed is defined;.

 An integrated incident response team is a team of experts that assesses, documents, and responds to incidents so that organizational systems and networks can recover quickly and implement the necessary controls to avoid future incidents.
 Incident response team personnel include forensic and malicious code analysts, tool developers, systems security and privacy engineers, and real-time operations personnel.
 The incident handling capability includes performing rapid forensic preservation of evidence and analysis of and response to intrusions.
 For some organizations, the incident response team can be a cross-organizational entity.